Rufshod/Statistical_Analysis_Alexander_Andersson/Lab/cars_assignment.md

     Variance for older: 15.74
     Variance for newer: 8.63

 ### Across the board wins for newer cars!
-Perfect, but to make Swedcars job to sell their motors to Stures bil AB a bit easier I will visualise the data.
+Perfect, but to make Swedcars job to sell their motors to Stures bil AB a bit easier I will visualize the data.

 ```py
 # Lets compare the two data sets in a graph: